wdm0006/gitnoc/README.md

 ![Metrics Example](https://raw.githubusercontent.com/wdm0006/gitnoc/master/img/metrics_example.png)

 A simple dashboard with Git statistics for teams and organizations.
-Currently in development, but operational.
+Currently in development, but somewhat operational.
 Is heavily based on git-pandas.
 The general architecture is:

  * Flask for the app itself
  * nvd3 for visualizations and stuff
  * datatables for tables
  * rq and redis for background tasks
+ * Docker and docker-compose

 The aim is to have a simple UI that can run on local host and visualize the interesting project-level analytics made possible by git-pandas.
 Current functionality is: